Hans Orifice

 in 2004.
 Thomson joined Brooklyn-based CSC Funk Band as a drummer and percussionist in 2008.
-In 2010 he started Electric Cowbell Records, a boutique record label releasing mostly 7-inch 45RPM records for genre-bending music groups culled from his extended community and network of musicians and music producers.
+In 2010 he started Electric Cowbell Records, a boutique record label releasing mostly 7-inch 45 rpm records for genre-bending music groups culled from his extended community and network of musicians and music producers.
 In 2011, The Village Voice voted Electric Cowbell Records the Best Spearheaders of the Vinyl Revival.
-The label released several acclaimed 45RPM 7-inch records for a variety of groups like Superhuman Happiness, Debo Band, CSC Funk Band, Talibam!, Cheick Hamala Diabate, Bio Ritmo, Mucca Pazza, Amazing Ghost, Greg Ginn, Spanglish Fly, Super Hi Fi, No BS!
+The label released several acclaimed 45 rpm 7-inch records for a variety of groups like Superhuman Happiness, Debo Band, CSC Funk Band, Talibam!, Cheick Hamala Diabate, Bio Ritmo, Mucca Pazza, Amazing Ghost, Greg Ginn, Spanglish Fly, Super Hi Fi, No BS!
 Brass, Chico Trujillo, Orquesta el Macabeo, Slavic Soul Party, Polyrhythmics, Os Magrelos, and Karthala 72.

-As of 2025, he is active in the group Motherfuckers JMB & Co with Brian Weitz (Geologist of Animal Collective), and Marc Minsker.
+As of 2025, he is active in the group Motherfuckers JMB & Co. with Brian Weitz (Geologist of Animal Collective), and Marc Minsker.